hailt1992/hailt1992/README.md

-## Hi there, my name is Hai Le, located in Chicago, IL and looking for a new opportunity as an Analyst.
+## Hi there, my name is Hai Le, looking for a new opportunity as an Analyst.

 I am currently completing the Business Intelligence program at TripleTen Bootcamp to further develop my skills in advanced spreadsheets, SQL, Tableau, and Power BI.
 I believe this training has strengthened my analytical abilities and aligned my skills with job requirements for Analyst position.